 NOTE 2: Void.

 Encrypt-algorithm: If present, defines the encryption algorithm.
 The value "aes-cbc" refers to the algorithm defined in IETF RFC 3602 [22].
-The value "aes-gcm" refers to the encryption algorithm AES-GCM with a 16 octet ICV defined in IETF RFC 4106 [73].
-The value "aes-gcm-us" refers to the same algorithm with "aes-gcm" but only a different salt value generation method — "us" standing for unique salt.
+The value "aes-gcm-us" refers to the encryption algorithm AES-GCM with a 16 octet ICV defined in IETF RFC 4106 [73].
 If no Encrypt-algorithm parameter is present, the algorithm will be "null".
-The value "aes-gcm" shall only be used with authentication algorithm equal to "null".
+The value "aes-gcm-us" shall only be used with authentication algorithm equal to "null".

 Spi-c: Defines the SPI number of the inbound SA at the protected client port.